The speakers at this conference make a living from their decisions relating to various native pasture management regimes in their various enterprises.

 Angus’s family has been comparing conventional, no till and pasture cropping for several seasons.
 This presentation details what he has found in terms of the business and landscape benefits of pasture cropping.
 Some of the benefits have been more stable results as well as an increase in soil health as well as increases in native grass establishment and diversity.

-DVD 2 RECONSTRUCTING SPECIES-RICH TEMPERATE GRASSLAND ON LANDS Paul Gibson-Roy
+Video 2 RECONSTRUCTING SPECIES-RICH TEMPERATE GRASSLAND ON LANDS Paul Gibson-Roy

 Temperate south-eastern lowland native grasslands are among Australia’s most threatened plant communities and have recently been listed as a nationally threatened ecological community under the federal governments Environmental Protection and Biodiversity Act 1999.
 Commonly restoring these grassland communities is by the reintroduction of plants grown as container-stock.
 Another approach to grassland restoration is by direct seeding.
 Paul presents his work in this area.